Kidmek/Humble-Superhero/README.md

 - Use a real database instead of in-memory storage.
 - Implement pagination, filter and more flexible sorting.
-- Implement authentication so that users can rate superheros humility instead of setting it directly it would be the average of the votes.
+- Implement authentication so that users can rate superheroes humility instead of setting it directly it would be the average of the votes.
 - Realtime notification to be sent for superheroes in case of <mark>crisis</mark> :smiley:.
 - Improve the frontend UI/UX.
 - Integrate Swagger since there are going to be more apis.